 17. For dogs with itchy skin that often get hot spots or raw areas, calendula tea can be applied or sprayed on the area.

 Sometimes you need something oil or fat-based to help sooth the skin along with your calendula.
-An oil infusion is easy to make- it is simply cover your dried calendula with oil and allow to infuse for a couple week (solar) or hours (using heat).
-The Herbal Academy of New England has a nice article on how to make infused oils.
-The combination of caledula and healing oils and butters can not be beat.
-Here are a few ideas on how to use your calendula oil, salve or cream:
+A calendula oil infusion is easy to make- it is simply cover your dried calendula with oil and allow to infuse for a couple week (solar) or hours (using heat).

 18. To treat ring worm.
 Calendula cream or oil- especially when infused in coconut oil- works as an anti-fungal.